-NRES Student Services Center 8-5 M-F N-509 Turner Hall 333-5824 nres@uiuc.edu Mary Lowry, Student Services Coordinator Karen Claus, Secretary kclaus@iuc.edu
+NRES Student Services Center (8-12 and 1-5 Monday through Friday) N-509 Turner Hall 333-5824 nres@uiuc.edu Piper Hodson, Student Services Coordinator phodson@uiuc.edu Karen Claus, Secretary kclaus@iuc.edu

 The Student Services Center was created in order to improve our response to student concerns and be a place for students to find answers to their questions.
 The Center also supports the academic programs responsibilities for the department, including class scheduling, graduate student admissions, and student record-keeping for both graduate and undergraduate students.
-Additionally, the Center offers job placement assistance, keeps alumni records for the department, and administers departmental scholarships and fellowships.
+Additionally, the Center offers internship and job search assistance, keeps alumni records for the department, and administers departmental scholarships and fellowships.